Mayweather & McGregor spar as hype tour starts

 It's an allegation Mayweather was quick to deny -- sharing an image of a $26 million tax bill on his Facebook page and insisting "my empire is rock solid and intact."

-As if to emphasize the poin, Mayweather produced a check for $100 million from a backpack.
+As if to emphasize the point, Mayweather produced a check for $100 million from a backpack.

 "Let me show you what a $100 million fighter looks like," said the 40-year-old American, holding the cheque aloft.